jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Required and Optional Parameters

 As a procedure is like a type it may seem that you have full freedom regarding which objects you write and which you don’t.
 However, many parameters of procedures are *required* parameters.
-This means that you *must* write something to it before the call.
+This means that you *might* write something to it before the call.
 Optional parameters are ones that do not necessarily need to be written before the call.
 Required parameters are there to on one hand ensure a parameter holds a right value.
 That however, could have been done by the procedure’s initializing the value itself.
 The main point of required parameters is that a lot of times the function of a procedure just doesn’t make sense unless you write the parameters.
 The programmer is made extra aware of that by making the parameter required.

 In diagram code, optional parameters are denoted by displaying the word __Optional__ near the optional parameter.
 The other parameters are required.

 ### Procedure Interface

 A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (clauses, calls and references).
 A procedure can have an interface line.
-The target of this interface line must be a procedure, in case of which both procedures get the same parameters.
+The target of this interface line might be a procedure, in case of which both procedures get the same parameters.

 *Procedure with an external interface:*
 ![](images/Symbol%20Language%20(2004).058.png)